alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/access-management.md

 ### Individuals

-If you sponsor using a [personal GitHub account], you will receive invitation link via mail to the private [Material for MkDocs Insiders repository] immediatley after you initiated your sponsorship.
-This invitation is automatically issued by GitHub.
-The invitation is valid for seven days and will not work afterwards.[^1] Once you accept it you'll be all set to [get started].
+If you sponsor using a [personal GitHub account], you will receive an invitation link via mail to the private [Material for MkDocs Insiders repository] immediatley after initiating your sponsorship.
+This invitation will automatically be issued by GitHub.
+The invitation is valid for seven days and once you accept it you'll be all set to [get started].

   [personal GitHub account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts
   [Material for MkDocs Insiders repository]: https://github.com/squidfunk/mkdocs-material-insiders
   [get started]: ../toolkit/insiders-installation.md

 ### Organizations

-If you sponsor using an [organization GitHub account], please note that we need __the name of a personal GitHub account__ that we can list as a collaborator of the private Material for MkDocs Insiders repository.
-In this case GitHub will not automatically issue an email invitate
+If you sponsor using an [organization GitHub account], please note that GitHub will not issue an invitation to the private
+[Material for MkDocs Insiders repository] via mail.
+It is at this moment __not possible__ to grant access to an organizational account, due to [GitHub limitations].

+Therefore, after you initiate your sponsorship, please provide us with the name of a [personal GitHub account] or a [bot account] which is publicly or privately listed as an owner of your GitHub organization via mail at sponsors@squidfunk.com.
-After you initiate your sponsorship, please email us at sponsors@squidfunk.com with the name of the individual or bot account.
-Once you provide us with this information, we will add the account as a collaborator, and after you accept the invitation, you will gain access to the repository.
+Once you provide us with the account name, we will add the account as a collaborator and you'll be all set to [get started].

-If you have yet to receive the email or the invitation link has expired, please contact us, the maintainers, at sponsors@squidfunk.com.
-We're working on a solution that will allow you to manage collaborator status yourself.

   [organization GitHub account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#organization-accounts
+  [GitHub limitations]: #collaborators
+  [bot account]: #bot-account

 ### Enterprises

-Currently not possible
+Currently not possible to sponsor as an enterprise nor is it possible to add GitHub organizations or GitHub Enterprises to private GitHub repositories.

 ## GitHub limitations

 ### Collaborators

 Currently, it is not possible to grant access to an organizational account, as GitHub only allows for adding individual user accounts.
 To ensure that access is